White Paper: Risk Management Implications of Off-Campus Classes

 There may be homeowner’s policy issues if the instructor uses his personal home and they should consult their insurance agent for clarification if this becomes a routine situation.
 Owner’s of other types of meeting facilities (i.e. churches) may request evidence of the University’s insurance and that is something Risk Management can provide, upon request to the Director.

 Instructor’s are covered by Workers Compensation in the course and scope of their teaching activities, regardless of location.
 However, it is conceivable that there could be questionable scenarios with home-based classes.
-Questions regarding specific issues should be directed to the Work Comp office at Employee Compensation and Benefits Services.
+Questions regarding specific issues should be directed to the Work Comp Examiner, Sue Graf.

-Prepared by: Jeanine Critchley, Director, UW Risk Management
+Prepared by: Jeanine Critchley, former Director, Office of Risk Management

 September 15, 2004